Should You Target Zero-Volume Keywords? (And How to Find Them)

 • 4 min. read

-Can you really generate traffic from zero-volume keywords, or keywords with zero search volume data in keyword research tools like Ahrefs, Semrush, and Google Keyword Planner?
+Can you really generate traffic from zero-volume keywords, or keywords with zero search volume data in keyword research tools like SEO.com, Ahrefs, Semrush, and Google Keyword Planner?
 The answer is yes, but there are some considerations before targeting zero- or low-volume keywords.

 What are zero-volume keywords?

-Zero-volume keywords are search queries with no or low search volume data in keyword research tools like Google Keyword Planner, Ahrefs, and Semrush.
+Zero-volume keywords are search queries with no or low search volume data in keyword research tools like Google Keyword Planner, SEO.com, Ahrefs, and Semrush.
 In search engine optimization (SEO), websites will target zero-volume keywords to reach audiences without the competition of high-volume keywords.

 What are the types of zero-volume keywords?